grape rootworm

 Neofidia

 Most sources list this species as Fidia viticida.
 Until recently, the genus Fidia contained both Old World and New World species.
 In 2020, New World species were transferred into the new genus Neofidia.
-The two genera can be distinguished by the presence of a tooth on the under (ventral) side of all femurs in Old World species, which is missing in New World species.
+The two genera can be distinguished by the presence of a tooth on the under (ventral) side of all femurs in all Old World species, which is missing in all New World species.

 Synonyms